 Pros: You may learn some new traffic methods but be warned, the training is based around reselling the training.

 Cons: The owner has a very sketchy past, the compensation plan is super complicated and I really don't like the monthly auto-ship element.

-Verdict: PureTrim is not an outright scam but there are too many red flags.
-The pyramid scheme style structure means this isn't a viable business opportunity in the long-term.
+Verdict: PureTrim isn't a scam but there are many red flags.
+The pyramid scheme style structure means this isn't a viable business opportunity in the long term.

 What Is PureTrim?

 PureTrim is an MLM best known for selling health and wellness products.
 The About Us section of the website says it was officially launched “just over 3 years ago”.
 If the website is up to date, we can infer that it was built around 2017.

 The About Us section lacks important information, it doesn’t say who owns the company.